unraid/docs/docs/connect/help.md

 Many routers have a security feature known as DNS Rebinding Protection.
 This feature prevents public DNS entries from pointing to local IP addresses on your network.
-Unfortunately, this _feature_ prevents us from providing proper SSL access when connecting to the webGui locally.
+Unfortunately, this _feature_ prevents us from providing proper SSL access when connecting to the WebGUI locally.
 As such, users must either disable this feature on their router or set their router to allow DNS rebinding for the myunraid.net domain (if the certificate was provisioned in Unraid 6.10) or unraid.net domain (if the